Inside the new South African Winter Love Island villa for 2020

 “They were always sleeping on the sofa,” Spencer laughed.
 “But we’ve changed the day beds now, so they’re slightly lower down.”

-The extra beds and sleeping areas within the villa means that we might even see much more Islanders than ever earlier than – one thing that has been teased within the new firepit, which has been made barely larger.
+The extra beds and sleeping areas within the villa means that we may even see much more Islanders than ever earlier than – one thing that has been teased within the new firepit, which has been made barely greater.

 Will we see adjustments in Love Island in the summertime?

-Whereas each Spencer and Gould had been tight-lipped on what’s going to occur to the Spanish villa, we are able to count on producers to study from the brand new collection and make tweaks accordingly.
+Whereas each Spencer and Gould have been tight-lipped on what’s going to occur to the Spanish villa, we will anticipate producers to study from the brand new sequence and make tweaks accordingly.

 “We do always try and give a house a refresh each year,” Gould mentioned.
 “We’re going to see how we go.”